How to Install Moodle on Google Cloud Server

 - All Linux VM images are natively available in Google Cloud.

 Extra software or browser extensions aren’t necessary.
-Log in to the Google Cloud Console and navigate to Menu > Compute Engine > VM instances.
+Log in to the Google Cloud Console and open Menu Compute Engine VM instances

-Alternatively, you can open an SSH connection to an instance by clicking its name and then clicking SSH from the instance details page.
+Alternatively, opening an SSH connection to an instance happens by clicking its name and then clicking SSH from the instance details page.

-An SSH terminal window opens for the Ubuntu Linux instance you created in the series’s second post.
+An SSH terminal window opens for the Ubuntu Linux instance created in the series's second post.

 Install Moodle on Google Cloud Servers

-To install Moodle on Google Cloud, you’ll follow similar steps to setting it up on an Ubuntu Linux system.
-After installing the necessary software packages, you can complete the Moodle setup by visiting your server’s address in a web browser.
-This simplifies the Moodle installation on Google Cloud.
+Installing Moodle on Google Cloud follows similar steps to setting it up on an Ubuntu Linux system.
+After installing the necessary software packages, completing the Moodle setup happens by visiting the server address in a web browser.
+This approach streamlines the Moodle installation on Google Cloud.

-Once all required packages are installed, Moodle can be set up directly from your browser by browsing the server hostname or IP address.
+Once all required packages are installed, Moodle can be set up directly from the browser by browsing the server hostname or IP address.

 Moodle installation on Ubuntu Linux uses either Apache or Nginx as the web server.
-This Moodle installation post on Ubuntu Linux with Apache or Nginx teaches you how to install and manage Moodle on your server.
+This Moodle installation post on Ubuntu Linux with Apache or Nginx teaches how to install and manage Moodle on the server.

 How to install Moodle on Ubuntu Linux with Apache